Who We Are

 Companies signing up to the Initiative will be demonstrating to their employees, shareholders and customers that they are serious about looking after their workforce, their profitability and reputation.

 The scheme provides companies with a pathway to achieve goals and a means of measuring performance.
 Industry specific guidelines, audits, bulletins and best practice will be produced in a style that builds up over time into a supporting manual for health and safety management in foundries.
 As a member of the scheme, companies will have access to industry specific advice through the administrator's office and this website.

-The initiative regularly holds a forum at the Cast Metals Federation (CMF) headquarters in the National Metalforming Centre in West Bromwich, West Midlands which is well attended.
-It offers the chance to hear first-hand, the latest developments within the industry and to hear expert speakers on topics which have been raised by members as being significant, therefore helping make improvements to their understanding, and, as a result, their management of health and safety within their businesses.
+The initiative regularly holds a forum three times per year in Wednesbury which is attended on average by more than 85 delegates, representing half the total number of member foundries .
+These events offer the chance to hear first-hand, the latest developments within the industry and to hear expert speakers on topics which have been raised by members as being significant, therefore helping make improvements to their understanding, and, as a result, their management of health and safety within their businesses.
 Minutes and presentation data is sent out to members after each forum.
 These events are supported by the HSE who attend every one.